beeldengeluid/labs.beeldengeluid.nl/content/en/blogs/moz-dataset-blog.md

 _The top ten performers, on the basis of number of concerts_

 ### From Mozart to Metallica
-The most frequently occuring creator in the metadata is Mozart.
+The most frequently occurring creator in the metadata is Mozart.
 But which other creators and performers are associated with concerts with music from Mozart?
 This network shows his top ten connections, and per connection in turn their top ten connections.
 Hover over the dots to see the names.

 <iframe src='https://flo.uri.sh/visualisation/13399472/embed' title='Interactive or visual content' class='flourish-embed-iframe' frameborder='0' scrolling='no' style='width:100%;height:600px;' sandbox='allow-same-origin allow-forms allow-scripts allow-downloads allow-popups allow-popups-to-escape-sandbox allow-top-navigation-by-user-activation'></iframe><div style='width:100%!;margin-top:4px!important;text-align:right!important;'><a class='flourish-credit' href='https://public.flourish.studio/visualisation/13399472/?utm_source=embed&utm_campaign=visualisation/13399472' target='_top' style='text-decoration:none!important'><img alt='Made with Flourish' src='https://public.flourish.studio/resources/made_with_flourish.svg' style='width:105px!important;height:16px!important;border:none!important;margin:0!important;'> </a></div>